bovino/liferaycrudportlet/README.md

 - <b> application:</b> Here is the entire application (i´ve uploaded the entire Eclipse project, except for the ".settings" folder), including source code, ant scripts, database scripts and everything else

-- <b> distribution:</b> in this folder you have a .war file , ready to be deployed in LIferay 6.2.
+- <b> distribution:</b> in this folder you have a .war file of the portlet ready to be deployed in LIferay 6.2.
 This war file was generated with ant, using the command ant deploy